 Serving suggestions

-- Appetizers: Start with a light bruschetta with saffron milk cap pâté or ricotta and herbs for a fresh, creamy beginning that won’t overpower the bulgur risotto.
+- Appetizers: Start with a light bruschetta with saffron milk cap pâté or, if you’ve been lucky, foraging this year with black trumpet mushroom jam.
 Brie and pear bites would also be perfect to celebrate the season.

 - Wine pairing: Pair with Pinot Noir or Chardonnay; Pinot Noir enhances the earthy mushroom flavors, while a Chardonnay with subtle oak notes adds a smooth, sweetly balanced richness.